Who Pays Off Medical and Other Bills After Death?

 In most cases, you will be responsible for at least some portion of credit card debts, however, whether they're in joint names or just in the name of your spouse.

 If the decedent was receiving Medicaid benefits, the state typically reserves the right to seek repayment of these benefits even when the decedent leaves an insolvent estate.
 This has the effect of pushing these debts to the front of the line for payment in an insolvent estate, although the state typically cannot pursue relatives for payment or attempt to collect if the decedent left a surviving spouse who is still alive.

-Medicaid rules can be extremely complicated and they, too, can vary from state to state, so if your parent was receiving these benefits, you'll want to speak with an attorney to find out where you stand.
+Medicaid rules can be extremely complicated, and they also can vary from state to state.
+If your parent was receiving these benefits, you'll want to speak with an attorney to find out where you stand.